 Running your dishwasher and (clothes) washing machine only when they are full will ensure you make good use of your water.
 Run both on cold cycles in order to save on energy used to heat the water.
 Most detergents are actually proven to work better in cold water.

 You can also reduce clutter by going paperless at home and at the office.
 To start, be sure to think before you print.
-Do you really need a hard copy of that document or can you reference from your laptop?
+Do you really need a hard copy of that document or can you reference it from your laptop?
 Changing your printing habits also saves your company money.

 Another suggestion is to minimize your junk mail.
 Do you really need all those catalogs??